 5. Long stay or settle in Poland

-Besides English-speaking countries, if you live in any country requiring you to learn its speech, it’s always recommended to do it.
+Besides English-speaking countries, it’s always recommended if you live in any country requiring you to learn its speech.
 This happens if you plan to stay there for quite a long time.

 If something emergency happens while living in such countries, and you don’t know how to tell the officials, you will be in trouble.

-You will have to wait for anybody who knows the language to come to rescue you.
+You will have to wait for somebody who knows the language to come to your rescue.
 Hence, learning the respective countries’ languages is essential.

 Either people won’t take you seriously, or they will try to understand you.
 Still, the moment they realize they can’t understand you, you will have no option but to wait for someone who knows the language.